Women’s Role In Redefining Leadership

 Being a good leader today means engaging in a dialogue with our staff, incorporating ideas, keeping open lines of communication about plans and decisions.
 Today, we are thinking strategically in ways we never did before.

-Leadership in 2019 – Balancing the masculine with the feminine
+Future leaders – balancing the masculine with the feminine

 But what do you think?
 Do you agree that there is a feminisation of leadership?
 Does this article resonate with your own strong self?
 Do you also feel this calling to step up and make a difference?